oskariorg/oskari-frontend/api/admin/appsetup/bundle.md

 # appsetup

-Importing and exporting AppSetups using JSON defintion.
+Importing and exporting AppSetups using JSON definition.

 ## Description